Skip to main content

 1 What Is Timber Moisture Content?

 Timber moisture content (MC) refers to the amount of water contained within wood, expressed as a percentage of the wood's oven-dry weight.
 In simple terms, it measures how wet or dry a piece of timber is.
+Think of it like this: if you weighed a board fresh from the sawmill, then baked every last drop of water out of it in a kiln and weighed it again, the difference between those two numbers gives you the moisture content.

 The formula used by professionals is: